Where To Eat & Watch Football If You're Not A Falcons FanFor Atlanta transplants in search of an NFL home, away from home.

 For New York Jets Fans

-Most seasons, other fans take solace in the fact that they aren’t as bad as the Jets.
-But not this year, baby.
-The J-E-T-S are on a roll and longtime fans are coming out to support their team at Mazzy’s in Marietta, a well-worn sports bar with booths and carpeting that look like they haven’t been updated in decades.
-Dim lights make it feel like it’s night time even when it’s broad daylight.
-Darts and pool tables are available if you need to take your mind off the game for a few minutes, and the menu features typical bar food like chicken tenders and fried shrimp, neither of which are anything to write home about.
+Though an offseason of optimism turned sour quicker than you could say “torn Achilles tendon,” longtime fans of the New York J-E-T-S still come out to support their team at Mazzy’s in Marietta, a well-worn sports bar with booths and carpeting that look like they haven’t been updated in decades.
+Dim lights make it feel like it’s nighttime, even when it’s broad daylight.
+Darts and pool tables are available if you need to take your mind off Zach Wilson's questionable throws, and the menu features typical bar food like chicken tenders and fried shrimp, neither of which are anything to write home about.
 But the Jets fans pack the place out, and you can’t help but join in when someone yells out, “That’s another Jets…First Down.”

 Gilly's Sports Bar